Jörg Madlener

 Jörg Madlener (1939 in Düsseldorf, Germany) is a German painter, engraver and stage designer.

 Early life and education

 Jörg Madlener was born on September 8, 1939, in Düsseldorf, Germany.
 His father, Max Madlener, was a surgeon and disciple of Ferdinand Sauerbruch with whom he worked at the Charité Hospital in Berlin.
 His mother, Hildegard Pape, was an interior designer.
 After receiving his undergraduate diploma in architecture in Darmstadt he continued his studies in 1960 at the Städelschule in Frankfurt where he studied under professor Heinz Battke.
 Afternoons he was auditor at lectures and seminars by Theodor Adorno and Max Horkheimer at the Johann Wolfgang Goethe University in Frankfurt.

 In 1963 he was private student of Otto Dix in Hemmenhofen at the lake of Constance.
 Otto Dix taught Jörg Madlener the technique of egg-oil tempera and working with glazing.

 In 1964 Jörg Madlener moved to Belgium and continued studying art at the Royal Institute of Fine Arts in Antwerp under Jos Hendrickx.

+Jörg Madlener moved to the USA in 1999, where he lives and works in the Catskills [Claryville].